A Tribute

 Flagellants are everywhere on Good Friday.
 They cover their heads, slash their backs, lie on broken glasses, pour alcohol on their wounds, then whip themselves silly.
 At around 3 :00 pm, one is not allowed to laugh, talk loud or even take a bath.
 As Ka Choleng and Ka Celing say, patay na Amba.
 Amba is the term used by Taytay-nians for the statue of the dead Christ.

 At 5:00 pm the faithful go to the Catholic church to attend the funeral of the dead Jesus Christ.
 The funeral is an amazing site.
 Thousands attend the funeral while hundreds pull the cart of the Amba.
-You can smell and feel the sweat of the faithful as they pass.
-The funeral procession lasts from 3 to 4 hours.
+You can smell and feel the sweat of the faithfuls as they pass.
+The funeral procession takes from 3 to 4 hours from end to finish.
 At the very end of the procession are the flagellants doing their last bout of scourging.
-I have heard some of these penitents actually say that after their penitensya all their sins will be forgiven and they can enjoy another year of sinning.
+I have heard some of these penitents actually say that after their penitensya all their sins will be forgiven and they can enjoy another year of "sinning".

 I do not practice any traditions as I serve a risen Savior and He lives within my heart.